AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_ios.md

 For an app client to join a channel, you need the following information:
 - The App ID: A randomly generated string provided by Agora for identifying your app.
 You can get the App ID from [Agora Console](https://console.agora.io).
 - The user ID: The unique identifier of a user.
 You need to specify the user ID yourself, and ensure that it is unique in the channel.
 - A token: In a test or production environment, your app client retrieves tokens from your server.
-For rapid testing, you can use a temporary token with a validity period of 24 hours.
+For the procedure on this page, you use a temporary token that you get from Agora Console, which has a validity period of 24 hours.
 - The channel name: A string that identifies the channel for live streaming.

 ## Prerequisites